Tamar Herzog: Major works

-In this engaging book, Herzog offers a comprehensive, yet brief, summary of the development of European law from Roman times to the emergence and establishment of the European Union.
+In this book, Herzog offers a comprehensive, yet brief, summary of the development of European law from Roman times to the emergence and establishment of the European Union.
 Herzog embraces the history of both common and civil law, and demonstrates how colonialism contributed to their emergence and expansion.
 This great journey across time and space targets both specialists and non-specialists, both historians and lawyers.
 The aim is to give students, scholars and even a broader audience a solid and at the same time inspiring introduction to the political, social, and cultural roots of law as well as the impact of law upon society.
 In this survey, Herzog stresses the constructed character of the law and its context-dependency.
 She makes a powerful case for why this history is important not only to understand the past, but also to acquire instruments to understand the present.